PhillMue/bucky.md/notes.md

 Print element and frequency.

 Since elements are the numbers 1-6,use another for loop with x initialized as 1 and ending as arraynane.length to printthe actual values of elements and their frequencies.
+#VIDEO 31: ENHACED FOR LOOP

+To use this initialze an array then start a for loop statement.

+Structure: For(int x: arrayyname)
+#VIDEO 32: ARRAYS IN METHODS

+First initialize an array(int y[]) within the main method.

+Afterwards create a method int the class with a parameter of the same data type(int x[]).Use a for loop to add a number to each element of this array.For example: x[counter]+=5.

+Call the method in the array within the main method to add 5 to each element within array y using: methodName(y);
+#VIDEO 33: MULTIDIMENSIONAL ARRAYS

+These are arrays which contain more than a single array within them.
+They are use to create tables and store coordinates.

+For example: int array[][]={{1,2,3,4,5}{6,7,8,9,0}}

+To call elements use array index and element index while remembering that indexes start from 0.
+#VIDEO 34: TABLE FOR MULTIDIMENSIONAL ARRAYS

+To create tables showing all the the data in the multimensional arrays, create a method with an array as its parameter and containing two for loops(one is nested) to display the rows and columns.
+The first loop loops to the length of the first index of multidimensional array in the parameters while the second loops using both indexes.

+    EXAMPLE

+    public static void table(int x [][]){
+    for (int row=0; row<x.length;row++){
+       for(int column=0;column<x[row].length;column++){
+          System.out.println(x[row][column]);
+          }
+       }
+    }
+Afterwards call this in the main method,for example: table(arrayname);, to print the array as a table.
+#VIDEO 35: VARIABLE LENGTH ARGUMENTS

+This is used when the number of variables being input is unknown.
+To use it you type: int...variablename.

+To calculate average using this do:

+   public static int average(int...varname){
+      int sum=0;
+      for(intx:varname){
+         sum+=x;
+      }
+      return sum/varname.length;
+   }
+Afterwards call this method in the main method while inputting the required number as parameters.
+For example: average(1,2,3,4,5,6);
+#VIDEO 36: 24 HOUR TIME CLASS

+Create a class with the private variables hour, minute and second.
+Within the class create the setTime method with parameters representing the aforementioned variables.

+In the setter equate the private variables to the parameters while inputting conditions.
+Replace 24 with 60 for minute and second.
+The last part of the conditional sets default value as 0;

+ Example
+ hour = ((h>=0 && h<24 ? h : 0)
+For the 24 hour system create a method containing the statement below:

+public String fullHours(){
+return String.format("%02d:%02d:%02d", hour, minute, second);
+}
+%02d represents setting the numbers shown for time for each unit to two integers.
+#VIDEO 37: 12 HOUR TIME CLASS

+Create another method in the time class.

+  public String halfHours(){
+     return String.format("%d:%02d:%02d %s", ((hour==0 || hour==12) ?
+12: hour%12), minute, second, (hour < 12?
+"AM":"PM"));
+  }
+Use the setter in the main method of the main class to set the time after creating an object.

+#VIDEO 38: PUBLIC, PRIVATE AND THIS

+Private prevents use of variables outside a class.

+Public allows use of variables outside a class.

+.this prefixed to a variable ensures that variables refered to in a method are those within the method instead of variables outside of a method if the have the same name.
+#VIDEO 39: MULTIPLE CONSTRUCTORS

+This is done using different numbers of arguments for each constructor created in a class.

+This allows the user to enter specific sets of information to perform specific different tasks.
+#VIDEO 40: SET AND GET METHODS

+These enable you to set and get private variables